 Difference Between CA vs MBA

-Head to Head Comparisons Between CA vs MBA (Infographics)
+Head To Head Comparisons Between CA vs MBA (Infographics)

 Below are the top 11 comparisons between CA vs MBA:

-Key Differences between CA vs MBA
+Key Differences Between CA vs MBA

 - CA course is much harder as compared to the MBA course.

-- A CA course can be completed after one has cleared all the four levels that are Common Proficiency Test (CPT), IPCC/ IPCE (Intermediary exams), three years of mandatory Article-ship under a CA firm and Finals exam, whereas the MBA course can be completed after the aspirants have cleared all the semesters and exams.
+- After clearing all four levels, which include the Common Proficiency Test (CPT), IPCC/IPCE (Intermediary exams), three years of mandatory Article-ship under a CA firm, and the Finals exam, one can complete a CA course.
+On the other hand, an aspirant can complete an MBA course by clearing all the semesters and exams.

 CA vs MBA Comparison Table